Stand mixer with bread dough climbing up the dough hook in a stainless steel bowl, showing a common kneading problem in a bowl-lift mixer.

 If it happens for a few seconds, especially at the start of kneading, that’s not unusual.
 The dough is finding its rhythm.
 But if it keeps climbing?
 If you have to keep stopping the mixer to scrape it down every minute?
 That’s a problem.

-It’s like the dough is refusing to cooperate.
-And when that happens, it’s usually trying to tell you something—either the dough’s not quite right, or the mixer needs a small adjustment.
+It’s telling you something—either the dough’s not quite right, or the mixer needs a small adjustment.

 How Should Dough Behave in a Mixer?